melih25bbgl/Mobile-Programming-Homework/README.md

 # About
 This repository contains the screen designs and codes I made in my mobile programming homework.
+Login and registration can be done by adding the database

 ## Login Page